 Half-day Mediations require a minimum fee of 3 hours.***

 Full-day Mediations require a minimum fee of 6 hours.***.

 RETAINER FEES MAY BE REQUIRED IN SOME CASES !

 Travel time will be assessed at $ 200.00 per hour if held outside of Hillsborough, Pinellas ,Polk or Pasco Counties.

 ADVANCED PAYMENT :

 Advanced payment/deposit maybe required in some cases at the sole discretion of FDA.
 Pro se parties( not represented by an attorney) must pay ten (10) days prior to the mediation unless prior arrangements have been made.

-My engagement is with you ( attorney or law firm ) and not with your respective clients.
+My engagement is with you ( attorney or law firm or appraiser ) and not with your respective clients.
 Any cancellation fee will be billed to all parties to whom the engagement letter is being forwarded.
-It may be advisable in some circumstances to obtain a cost retainer sufficient to satisfy the projected costs of the Mediation or Arbitration.
+It may be advisable in some circumstances to obtain a cost retainer sufficient to satisfy the projected costs of the Mediation or Arbitration or Appraisal.
 I will leave it to you to evaluate your client’s credit worthiness.
 It is not my intention to see lawyers have to pay their client’s Mediation/Arbitration costs, but, as we all know from experience, clients occasionally do not fulfill their financial obligations to their lawyers.